 Then, we went back to the hotel to rest and charge our phones, just in time to avoid a short heavy downpour.

 At 6pm, we left the hotel and headed to Wualai Walking Street where the Saturday Night Market was being held.
 We started at Chiang Mai Gate, the southeastern gate of the old city.
 Several food stalls were lined up outside Chiang Mai Gate Market.
-We checked out several food stalls and tried seafood fried rice and fried soy sauce instant noodle from one of the stalls — not very satisfactory.
+We checked out some food stalls and tried seafood fried rice and fried soy sauce instant noodle from one of the stalls.

 In one of those "food centres", we had grilled squid and a skewer of crocodile meat.
 There was a lot of food that looked delicious but we were already full.

 Mid-way along the walking street, a signboard indicated that the Silver Temple was opened till 11pm on Saturday nights.
-Not knowing that the temple would be lighted up colourfully, we actually gave it a miss.
+Not knowing that the temple would be lit up at night, we actually gave it a miss.

 We walked till the other end of Wualai Walking Street and decided to walk along Thipanet Road back to the old city, which was much shorter to our hotel.
 It started drizzling and we quickened our pace but still had to break out our umbrellas before reaching the old city.